charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 - **TwitterRefine**
 - **BootstrapDelicious**

 Extend at least one of these programs to support viewing images stored in the cloud.
-Twitter might be a good choice for this.
+Delicious might be a good choice for this.

 Create a new program called **Week08-Midterm**.
 The program should integrate Delicious, Bitly and Twitter.